xdy/xdy-pf2e-workbench/README.md

       discontinued https://github.com/jamespdaily/pf2e-sheet-skill-actions/ module.
 Thanks James!)
         * The module will hide any skill actions that you're currently not trained in.
         * Actions that require a feat (e.g. Bon Mot) will not show up unless you actually have the feat.
+    * Option to set a custom pause text and image, as well as to move it's position to center of screen.
     * A few potentially useful internal functions have been made available for macro use.
 Name and simple example of each can be found below: